 - Materials that engage children’s minds and hands in active learning.

 - Support for toilet training and hygene skills.

-- Music, library, P.E. and Creative Movement enrich learning.
+- Music, library, P.E. and Creative Movement weekly.

 Toddlers learn new words every day.
 Language is an integral part of the classroom as our three teachers describe materials, read stories, and encourage verbalization.
 When ready, children learn letter sounds– the beginning of reading.
 Students are exposed to language in books and read alouds, objects, pictures, and conversation.